 How to activate and use Windows Boot Manager?

-Do you want to reinstall Windows 7 on your computer which is equipped with Windows 10 or Windows 8/8.1?
-Do you want to know how to use the Windows Boot Manager , this tool that allows you to choose the operating system to boot?
-You are in the right place !
-In this article we will tell you what Windows Boot Manager is, how to enable and disable it, how to boot from a USB disk and how to install Windows 7 in UEFI mode.
-Follow the leader !
+Do you want to reinstall Windows 7 on your computer that currently has Windows 10 or Windows 8/8.1?
+Do you want to know how to use the Windows Boot Manager , the tool that lets you choose which operating system to boot from?
+You've come to the right place!
+In this article, we'll explain what the Windows Boot Manager is, how to enable and disable it, how to boot from a USB drive, and how to install Windows 7 in UEFI mode.
+Follow the guide!

 Windows Boot Manager: what is it?